 Then we shared the sticky toffee pudding.
 A delicious meal perfectly devoured alongside a bottle of Malbec.

-Civerinos – I went to this pizza place back when I visited Edinburgh for Hogmanay in 2014/15.
+Civerinos – I went to this pizza place back when I visited Edinburgh for Hogmanay.
 It’s a great place to visit if you’re in a group.
 Get a sharer board, you definitely won’t regret it.

 El Cartel – Seeing as we were there on Easter weekend, and El Cartel is one of the most popular restaurants around, and only small, we found that we definitely couldn’t just waltz in at 6pm and get a table.
 Next one wasn’t till 10pm they told us, as we backed out.
 It’s a cool Mexican restaurant, known for it’s frozen daiquiris and tasty burritos.
 El Cartel looked great – glad I saw it and definitely one for next time I’m in Edinburgh, or for you…

-Edinburgh has this whole scene of cool, underground cocktail bars.
-I’m putting together a little guide to where they all are, but my favourite was the Lucky Liquor.
+There’s this whole scene of cool, underground cocktail bars in Edinburgh.
+My favourite was the Lucky Liquor.
 Cocktails are £10 a pop so slow and steady wins, but still, a great little place to enjoy a few drinks out, and not far from all the aforementioned restaurants either.

 Day two in Edinburgh